-Waldorf University is committed to providing a variety of recreational opportunities that are convenient on our small rural campus for our students.
+Waldorf University is committed to providing a variety of recreational and social opportunities that are convenient on our small rural campus for our students.
 Waldorf accomplishes this with a full time Student Activities Director, the Social Warriors Student Activities Team (SWAT) that plans events, residence life programming personnel, full time Intramurals Director and our 30 student organizations that also have events on campus.

-SWAT and the Activities Director coordinate extensive student activities (all free to Waldorf Students) including but not limited to special entertainment, free movie weekends, trips to the mall, haunted hikes, fun zone and coffeehouse performers or at Gatsby's or the Atrium.
-Additional on campus activities include plays, musicals, one acts, concerts, the Waldorf Community Artist Series, Convocation speakers (nationally recognized speakers), recitals, art gallery shows, and regularly scheduled ministry events and chapel services.
+SWAT and the Activities Director coordinate extensive student activities (all free to Waldorf Students) including but not limited to special entertainment, bowling nights, roller skating nights, grab and go events that you make, free movie tickets to our local theater, trips to the mall, haunted hikes/haunted houses, fun zone, and coffeehouse performers or at Gatsby's or the Atrium.
+SWAT also brings in a variety of activities such as laser tag, big ball, murder mysteries, arcade games, vehicle/race car simulators, and other various activities free of charge.
+Additional on campus activities include plays, musicals, one acts, comedic or hypnotist performers, concerts, the Waldorf Community Artist Series, Convocation speakers (nationally recognized speakers), recitals, art gallery shows, and regularly scheduled ministry events and chapel services.
+The students are also encouraged to attend sporting events provided at no cost to the students.
+Also, like identified earlier, the Forest City community schools allow Waldorf students to attend the high school events free of charge as well.
+AODA continues to sponsor non-alcohol tailgate events bringing in bouncy houses, yard games and grilling foods to help entertain in healthy ways prior to football games.

-AODA has sponsored non-alcohol tailgate events.
-At one event 200 students attended a chaperoned non-alcohol party at our athletic D-Jack offices.
 These events are all designed to keep students busy in their free time and as an alternative to other late night/weekend temptations.